 A client’s unconscious mind may have held painful memories and information for years, but now, the deep memories are ready to be processed at a conscious level.
-PLR opens a locked door from the past in order to gain entrance through a blocked door in the present.
+PLR opens a locked door from the past in order to gain entrance through a locked door in the present.

 The real work in past-life therapy, then, is in:

-- Understanding, appreciating and learning the lessons from past experiences
+- Understanding, appreciating, and learning the lessons from past experiences.

-- Utilizing and further developing skills acquired in a lifetime
+- Utilizing and further developing skills acquired in a lifetime.

-Past-life regression brings forth healing stories from one’s deep memory that focus on soul lessons learned in that lifetime.
+Past-life regression brings forth healing stories from one’s deep memory that focuses on soul lessons learned in that lifetime.
 These lessons and memories can help the individual become a wiser, kinder, and more balanced person.

 PLR and Therapeutic Effects

 Marquez (1999) found that remembering pre and prenatal experiences can significantly benefit one’s life.
-The author conducted a study on 7 adults, in which some of the benefits experienced were changes in vision, healing of arthritis and relief from asthma.
-The subjects felt empowered and felt a greater control over their lives.
+The author conducted a study on 7 adults, in which some of the benefits experienced were changes in vision, healing of arthritis, and relief from asthma.
+The subjects felt empowered and felt greater control over their lives.

-Woolger (2002) throws light on how regression to past experiences, in the present or previous lives can have significant therapeutic benefit.
+Woolger (2002) throws light on how regression to past experiences, in the present or previous lives can have significant therapeutic benefits.
 He discusses the case of a woman who suffered from post-traumatic stress disorder symptoms (PTSD) symptoms for 20 years since a car accident where she went through an NDE during subsequent surgery to save her life.
-When age regression was done on her to relive the incident, she described in detail watching her body being pulled from the wreckage, being taken to the hospital and then into surgery, ascending to a higher realm and meeting deceased members of her family who shone with very bright light.
+When age regression was done on her to relive the incident, she described in detail watching her body being pulled from the wreckage, being taken to the hospital and then into surgery, ascending to a higher realm, and meeting deceased members of her family who shone with very bright light.
 When she returned to her physical body, she found her pain coming back.
 Before this session of regression, she had not remembered these details and the session profoundly altered her outlook towards death and dying.

 Woolger (2002) also reports the case of Heather, who came for therapy as she suffered from ulcerative colitis since early adolescence.
 When no significant conflict emerged through age regression, PLR was carried out.
-In the session she regressed to Holland during World War II at the time of the Nazi invasion.
-She found herself as an eight- year old girl in a Jewish family who while fleeing from an explosion was captured and subsequently killed.
-She described her bodily sensations as she awaited her turn to be in front of the machine gun fire and felt her stomach knotted in terror.
+In the session, she regressed to Holland during World War II at the time of the Nazi invasion.
+She found herself as an eight-year-old girl in a Jewish family who while fleeing from an explosion was captured and subsequently killed.
+She described her bodily sensations as she awaited her turn to be in front of the machine-gun fire and felt her stomach knotted in terror.
 When she is shot, she fell on a pile of dying bodies and eventually died of blood loss and suffocation.
-For all this time, she had not been able to express the shock and trauma of having lost her parents, seeing mass slaughter and facing her own premature death, which may have resulted in bodily manifestations.
-In the session, she was allowed to release her anguish through cathartic sobbing, screaming, violent convulsions and dry vomiting.
-After the session her stomach problem improved significantly.
+For all this time, she had not been able to express the shock and trauma of having lost her parents, seeing mass slaughter, and facing her own premature death, which may have resulted in bodily manifestations.
+In the session, she was allowed to release her anguish through cathartic sobbing, screaming, violent convulsions, and dry vomiting.
+After the session, her stomach problem improved significantly.
 Thus several cases point towards the likelihood of current pathologies in the present life arising from psychic residues of previous births.

 Woods and Baruss (2004) conducted a study with 24 students.
 Each of them participated in a single guided imagery session in which they were given either a past life or open suggestion.
 Participants who were given the past-life suggestion had better scores on measures of psychological well-being than those given the open suggestion.

-However, the research on increased well- being and/or cathartic release as possible benefits of PLR on those who do not suffer from any somatic or psychological problem has not been explored abundantly.
-There is a need to explore the benefits of this therapy for the non- pathological population so as to extend psychotherapy to this majority population to enhance the quality of life.
+However, the research on increased well-being and/or cathartic release as possible benefits of PLR on those who do not suffer from any somatic or psychological problem has not been explored abundantly.
+There is a need to explore the benefits of this therapy for the non-pathological population so as to extend psychotherapy to this majority population to enhance the quality of life.

 Experiencing the therapy

 As the story unfolds, you feel real emotions appropriate to the story.
 You may cry when you re-experience deep sadness at the death of a beloved child, feel despair in the pit of your stomach as you witness a massacre, or elation at a long-awaited homecoming from war.
 And just as you can recall strong emotions, you feel the pain of an arrow piercing your body as you are dying, or the heaviness of a load you’re carrying on your back.
-These physical sensations and emotions are very real in the moment, but pass quickly as you move through the past life story and death.
+These physical sensations and emotions are very real at the moment but pass quickly as you move through the past life story and death.

-Depending on the person & the circumstances, these sessions of Hypnotherapy & Past Life Regression paves the way for helping to develop the capacity to have more fulfilling relationships, help u in making more effective use of your talents & abilities, maintain a realistically based sense of self-esteem, understand self & others in more better & meaningful ways & face life’s challenges with greater freedom & flexibility.
+Depending on the person & the circumstances, these sessions of Hypnotherapy & Past Life Regression paves the way for helping to develop the capacity to have more fulfilling relationships, help u in making more effective use of your talents & abilities, maintain a realistically based sense of self-esteem, understand self & others in better & meaningful ways & face life’s challenges with greater freedom & flexibility.
 Such ends are pursued through a process of self-reflection, self-exploration & self-discovery that takes place in the context of a safe & deeply authentic relationship between therapist & client.

-Past Life Regression Therapy facilitates access to your own storehouse of ancient memories – once tapped & navigated in just the right way, a treasure of love, wisdom & deep insight is revealed which can have positively life-changing results.
+Past Life Regression Therapy facilitates access to your own storehouse of ancient memories – once tapped & navigated in just the right way, a treasure of love, wisdom & deep insight is revealed which can have positive life-changing results.
 Past life regression therapy can: